Tender Jargon Buster

 Contract Notice Opportunities

 Formal calls for competition for public sector contracts.
-Classified by procedure type: Open Procedure / Restricted Procedure / Negotiated Procedure (see relevant term).
-See also: Finding Public Sector Tenders FREE.
+Classified by procedure type: Open Procedure / Restricted Procedure / Negotiated Procedure.
+See Finding Public Sector Tenders FREE.

 What an organisation does well – its key business – as opposed to other products or services that it can or could offer.